-Stocks trade lower on IMF global growth outlook
+US stocks close down on global growth worries, weak home sales

 Continue Reading Below

-The IMF predicted the global economy to grow at 3.5 percent in 2019 and 3.6 percent in 2020, down 0.2 and 0.1 percentage point, respectively, from last October's forecasts.
+International and domestic concerns weighed on sentiment.
+The IMF predicted the global economy would grow at 3.5 percent in 2019 and 3.6 percent in 2020, down 0.2 and 0.1 percentage point, respectively, from last October's forecasts.

 MORE ON FOXBUSINESS.COM

-On the economic calendar, the National Association of Realtors said on Tuesday existing home sales declined 6.4 percent to a seasonally adjusted annual rate of 4.99 million units last month.
-That was the lowest level since November 2015.
+U.S. home sales tumbled to their lowest level in three years last month and house price increases slowed sharply, suggesting a further loss of momentum in the housing market.

+The National Association of Realtors said on Tuesday existing home sales declined 6.4 percent to a seasonally adjusted annual rate of 4.99 million units last month -- the lowest level since November 2015.
 November's sales pace was revised slightly up to 5.33 million unit from the previously reported 5.32 million units.

 |Ticker